Staggering Amount Of Food an Average Person Eats In a Year (It Is a Lot!)

 semi-truck with a trailer

 Evidently, we generally eat between 3.5 to 5.5 pounds (1.5-2.5 kg) of food a day and, if we eat healthy foods, roughly 4 pounds (1.8 kg) will fill us up.
-As mentioned above, last year, the average westerner ate 1,996 lbs (905 kg) over the year…
+As mentioned above, last year, the average Westerner ate 1,996 lbs (905 kg) over the year…

 Suppose we assume the average lifespan is around 79 years of age and that each year is roughly 365.25 days (remembering leap years) and that we’re supposed to have an average of 1800 energy calories a day.
 In that case, different countries will differ.